pagopa/io-mock/README.md

 then change values into `.env` based on your needs. **Such file must never be committed**

-### Install software dependencies

-For the execution of the project some software must be installed on your machine.

-*jq* is required and could be installed with the command `brew install jq` on Mac machines.

 ## Configure execution

 Configuration is done by editing your local `.env` file